openstack/puppet-swift/README.md

 ### Beginning with swift

-You much first setup [exported resources](http://docs.puppetlabs.com/puppet/3/reference/lang_exported.html).
+You must first setup [exported resources](http://docs.puppetlabs.com/puppet/3/reference/lang_exported.html).

 To utilize the swift module's functionality you will need to declare multiple resources.
 This is not an exhaustive list of all the components needed, we recommend you consult and understand the [core openstack](http://docs.openstack.org) documentation.